stanman71/Priscilla/devices/client_music/configuration_guide.md

-# Client Music - IMAGE Guide
+# Client Music - Configuration Guide

 A raspberry pi controller to play music by using spotify and lms.